 Your site needs to be loading in milliseconds to rank in the top 10 positions on Google.
 (Source: SEMrush)

-There is a correlation between web speed and conversion
+There is a correlation between the Shopify page speed and conversion

 E-shoppers are demanding.
 Dissatisfaction with a website's performance makes up to 79% of customers less likely to give the same site a second chance.
 1-second delay can cause a 7% reduction in conversion.